Reduce the Rancor Minnesota Bus Tour

 April 24-May 3, 2025

-Four Events for Brainerd/Baxter and Surrounding Areas
+Three Events for Brainerd/Baxter and Surrounding Areas

 Friday, May 2, 2025

-Local citizens in Fergus Falls and surrounding areas are working with Braver Angels Minnesota to offer several events in your area.
+Local citizens in Brainerd and surrounding areas are working with Braver Angels Minnesota to offer several events in your area.
 Begun in 2016, Braver Angels is a national, nonpartisan nonprofit with a particularly strong base in Minnesota dedicated to reducing unhealthy polarization without either side compromising its values.
 BA offers proven methods and strategies that people can use immediately to forge better relationships.
 By using these tools and supporting efforts to reduce the rancor, we can strengthen our communities and our democratic republic.

 Questions?
 Barb Cromwell, cromwell.eb@protonmail.com or Melinda Voss, Minnesota Braver Angels mvoss@braverangels.org.